-2.21 National policy requires that local planning policies are based on "adequate, up-to-date and relevant evidence about the economic, social and environmental characteristics and prospects of the area" (NPPF, paragraph 158).
+2.28 National policy requires that the preparation and review of all policies should be underpinned by relevant and up-to-date evidence.
+This should be adequate and proportionate, focused tightly on supporting and justifying the policies concerned, and take into account relevant market signals (NPPF, paragraph 31).
 As stated above, a significant amount of evidence has already been collected and prepared to support preparation of a new Local Plan.
 Further studies will be carried out to maintain adequate, up to date and relevant evidence(4).